Stop Spam Emails from Your Own Address

 If you notice messages sent to you from your own email address, you're likely the victim of email spoofing.

-How this works: the spammer forges the “From” field in the email making it look legitimate.
-They also craft the message content to be convincing and may even request or demand something from you.
+How this works: the spammer forges the "From" field in the email to make it look legitimate.
+They also craft the message content to be convincing and may request or demand something from you.

 “Criminals count on being able to manipulate you into believing that these spoofed communications are real, which can lead you to download malicious software, send money, or disclose personal, financial, or other sensitive information.”

-The most disturbing form of email spoofing is when the spammer uses your email address.
-This can lead you to believe that your account has been compromised.
-But instead, the sender faked the email address without accessing your account.
+The most disturbing form is when the spammer uses your own email address, making you believe your account has been compromised.
+In reality, the sender faked the address without ever touching your account.

 Have I Been Hacked or Is It Spoofing?

-To determine whether you’re in an email spoofing situation or the target of a hacked account, you can do some simple investigation.
-This includes reviewing your email account activity, using a hacked email checker, and paying attention to common signs.
+To determine whether you're dealing with spoofing or a genuinely compromised account, you can do some simple investigation: review your account activity, check for data breaches, and look for common signs.

 Check Gmail Sign-Ins